ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/docs/MODULE_INVENTORY.md

 ---

+### modular_virtualization.py
+**Class**: `ModularVirtualizationLayer` (Hybrid Modular Layer)
+**Role**: Maps floating-point states into a Hybrid Palindromic Residue Number System (RNS).

+Refactored to integrate the prime-based torus with palindromic repunit symmetry mirrors.
+The hybrid modulus is the product $p \cdot R_p$, creating a geometric mirror that prevents non-commutative drift.
+Supports a `legacy_mode` toggle for backward compatibility with old RNS encodings.
+Serves as the primary quantization interface for the Diegetic Physics Engine, ensuring all representation updates adhere to the hybrid arithmetic geometry.

+---

 ### narrative_collapse.py
 **Class**: `LinguisticEntropyMonitor` (also aliased as `NarrativeCollapseDetector`)
 **Role**: Detects "hallucination loops" where reasoning entropy collapses and trajectory linearizes.